Failover Dynamics and Options with Bomgar

 - Shared IP

 - DNS Swing

 - NAT Swing

 Configuration details regarding each of these methods follow in this document, and detailed failover steps are also covered.
 Your Bomgar Appliances have a peer relationship, so implementing the Shared IP failover configuration with automatic data synchronization enabled is recommended.
 Both appliances must be on the same IP subnet to support Shared IP failover; therefore, it may be necessary to use DNS or NAT swing failover methods.
-Starting with Bomgar 14.2, failover can be further managed and automated using the Bomgar API.
+Failover can be further managed and automated using the Bomgar API.
 The pros and cons of each option are covered in more detail later in the best practices.